Quick Answer: How Much Water Should You Drink on Ozempic?

 Fever, additional GI illness, or any condition causing fluid loss compounds the dehydration risk from GLP-1 medications.
 Contact your doctor if you cannot keep fluids down for more than 24 hours.

-Seek medical attention if you experience: persistent vomiting or diarrhea lasting more than 24 hours, inability to keep any fluids down, very dark urine or fewer than 3 bathroom visits in a day, dizziness when standing, rapid heartbeat, or confusion.
+Contact your healthcare provider if you experience: persistent vomiting or diarrhea lasting more than 24 hours, inability to keep any fluids down, very dark urine or fewer than 3 bathroom visits in a day, dizziness when standing, rapid heartbeat, or confusion.
 The FDA has warned that GLP-1 dehydration can cause acute kidney injury.

 Do You Need Electrolytes on GLP-1 Medications?